-For this observing season (January to December 2012, except June to July 2012 for maintenance), the K and Q bands dual-beam mode are opened to international users.
+For this observing season (January to June 2014), the K and Q bands dual-beam mode are opened to international users.
 Also, the C band single-beam mode is opened tentatively in this season.
-Total observing time up to 400 hrs will be available for the common-use observing time.
+Total observing time up to 200 hrs will be available for the common-use observing time.
 The observation with 6 elements array (VERA + Nobeyama 45-m and Kashima 34-m) is also available for the K and Q bands, with observing time of 100 hrs at maximum.
-The observable period for the Nobeyama 45-m telescope is from November to May, but it may vary from year to year because of its maintenance level.
-Also the Kashima 34-m telescope could not join VERA during its maintenance season, usually from August to October.
+The observable period for the Nobeyama 45-m telescope is from March to May, but it may vary from year to year because of its maintenance level.
+The availability of the Q band in Kashima 34-m telescope is uncertain.
+Please contact with vera-prop @ nao.ac.jp, if the Kashima 34-m telescope is indispensable for a Q-band observation.